 Muscles Targeted: This is a lats focused exercise, but will additionally cause activation of the anterior and posterior delts, the scapula muscles, and biceps to a lesser extent.

-Chest Focused Alternatives to Dumbbell Pullovers Workout
+Chest Focused Alternatives to DB Pullovers Workout

 Chest focused dumbbell pullover alternatives are key for hitting both of the pec muscles, the pectoralis major and minor.
 These are a great addition to any push or chest day, and are ideal for those with bad chest genetics wanting to see muscle improvements.